 Enzyme that, when applied topically on skin, appears to be a very good antioxidant.
-Taken internally, alpha lipoic acid is a water- and fat-soluble antioxidant that is capable of regenerating other antioxidants, such as vitamins C and E (Source: www.naturaldatabase.com).
-It is also believed to exert numerous soothing effects.
+Taken internally, alpha lipoic acid is a water- and fat-soluble antioxidant capable of regenerating other antioxidants, such as vitamins C and E. It is also believed to exert numerous soothing effects.

-Note that alpha lipoic acid is extremely vulnerable to degradation by sunlight.
-Higher concentrations (5% or greater) are capable of causing burning or stinging sensations or a mild rash on skin.
+Alpha lipoic acid is also known as thioctic acid; it’s extremely vulnerable to degradation by sunlight.
+Higher concentrations (5% or greater) are capable of causing a burning or stinging sensation on skin.

 Acta Cirurgica Brasileira, October 2013, pages 708-715